AMEERKOTTA/Project-Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 + MonthlyCharges (float64): Numerical variable representing the monthly charges.
 Suitable for modeling.
 + TotalCharges (object): Potential Issue: Should be numeric but is currently an object type.
 Needs conversion to a numeric type after handling any non-numeric or missing values.
 + Churn (object): Target variable indicating customer churn (Yes/No).
 Requires encoding (e.g., No = 0, Yes = 1).

+### Handling Missing Values
+There is no Missing Values in the dataset.